ocean-transport/guides/submit_jobs_to_Ginsburg.md

 ```
 $ ipython
 ```
-6. generate a hash password.
-After you create your password a hash password will be displayed.
-Copy it.
+6. generate a hashed password for web authentication.
+After you enter a unique password, a hashed password will be displayed.
+The string should be of the form ```type:salt:hashed-password```.
+Copy this password.
 ```python
 from notebook.auth import passwd; passwd()
 ```